Aircraft in fiction: Pitts Special

-Pitts Special S-1S and S-2A airplanes feature prominently in the 1980 film Cloud Dancer, which flying scenes were filmed with cameras adapted to resist up to 12 g, mounted on the planes.
+Pitts Special S-1S and S-2A airplanes feature prominently in the 1980 film Cloud Dancer, in which flying scenes were filmed with cameras adapted to resist up to 12 g, mounted on the planes.
 The story follows a competition aerobatics champion through his show season, starring David Carradine.
 The role of Curtis Pitts was played by Woodrow Chambliss in a short scene; the movie had the participation both in performance as in advice of pilots Tom Poberezny, Charlie Hillard, Leo Loudenslager, and Jimmy Leeward.
 The movie is dedicated to pilot Walt Tubb, who died a few months after the filming, coincidentally while doing the same maneuver that in the movie causes the death of one of the characters.

+R

 RAH-66 Comanche

 The cancelled Boeing-Sikorsky RAH-66 Comanche appeared in director Ang Lee's Hulk film in 2003.

 The 1993 shooter game Jungle Strike has the main character flying the RAH-66 Comanche to complete various missions.

+The 2013 military simulation game Arma 3 depicts the Comanche's real-world cancellation as something that almost happened, and the design brought back from the edge of being shut down and adopted as the "AH-99 Blackfoot".